markjprice/cs11dotnet7/docs/errata/errata.md

 7
 ```
 Step 7 should therefore say, "The **second** line is blank because it is outputting the null value!", and it should not be formatted as a numbered step because it is a not an instruction to the reader, it is a note.

+# Page 279 - Declaring non-nullable variables and parameters

+> Thanks to [Ricky](https://github.com/r1c5) for raising this [issue on 19 February 2023](https://github.com/markjprice/cs11dotnet7/issues/30).

+In Step 1, I wrote, "In `NullHandling.csproj`," which could be confusing because you do not need to modify that file.
+I should have written, "In the `NullHandling` project," because you need to add a new file to the project.

 # Page 322 - Revealing the location of a type